bigb8/AquaResp/README.md

 This initiates  Python installation for you.

 If this fails, open the downloaded Python (InstallPython.exe), and make sure to enable the option "Add to PATH" during the first step of installation

+Furter:

+We recommend setting either Mozilla Firefox or Google Chrome webbrowsers as default browser in Windows.
+The plotting feature does not work in Internet Explorer or Microsoft Edge browsers.

 #### After Python has been installed